Lagrangian mechanics on centered semi-direct product: Introduction

-A motivating example will be a desire to understand the Jet-groupoid of a manifold $M$.
-In particular, it is known that the jet-functor sends the diffeomorphism group to a groupoid known as the Jet groupoid \cite[see \S 12]{KMS}.
-As will be illustrated in \S \ref{sec:jets}, the isotropy groups of the jet groupoid for $2$-jets have a group structure which can be written as a centered semi-direct product.
-A thorough understanding of the Jet groupoid can be useful for the creation of new particle-based methods wherein the particles carry jet data in addition to position and velocity data.
-The advantage of such a particle method is the possibility for a discrete form of Kelvin's circulation theorem \cite{JaRaDe2011}.
+A motivating example will be a desire to understand the second order jet-groupoid of a manifold $M$ \cite[section 12]{KMS}.
+As will be illustrated in section \ref{sec:jets}, an isotropy group of the second order jet groupoid exhibits a group structure which can be written as a centered semi-direct product.
+A thorough understanding of the jet groupoid can be useful for the creation of new particle-based methods wherein the particles carry jet data in addition to position and velocity data.
+One advantage of such a particle method is the possibility for a discrete form of Kelvin's circulation theorem \cite{JaRaDe2011}.
 Building such particle methods can be useful in scenarios in which one desires to work with the material representation of a fluid.
-This occurs in the image registration method known as `Large Deformation Diffeomorphic Matching,' which is used in the field of computational anatomy \cite{Bruveris2011}.
-Moreover, the potential energy associated with the advected parameters in complex fluids is often a function of certain gradients which require jet data in order to be advected by a diffeomorphism.
-Thus, keeping track of jet data may play a significant role in the construction of particle-based variational integrators.
+For example, the free energy of liquid crystal is a function of the gradient of a director field advected by the fluid.
+Computing this advection requires the use of second order jet data and therefore a small portion of the material representation of the fluid is invoked \cite{Holm2002,GayBalmaz2009}.
+Additionally, the use of jet data can be useful in the realm of image registration algorithms in the field of medical imaging.
+In particular, it is common to use the material representation of the EPDiff equations to implement the Large Deformation Diffeomorphic Metric Mapping (LDDMM) framework \cite{Beg2005,Bruveris2011}.
+In particular, ``Landmark LDDMM'' discretizes the EPDiff equation using particle methods \cite{MuDe2010}.
+A version of Landmark LDDMM wherein the particles can carry higher order jet data is described in \cite{Sommer2013}.
+Thus, keeping track of jet data may play a significant role in the construction of particle-based integrators for fluid modeling and medical imaging algorithms.